ismayc/ismayc.github.io/talks/paideia_data_viz17/README.md

-# rstudioconf2017
+# Paideia Data Viz
-Slides from my 2017 talk at rstudio::conf
+Slides from my 2017 talk on data viz at Reed College's Paideia